 - Check if the technology has been approved for use by the university Technical Design Authority (TDA) (previously Design Authority Group (DAG)).
 You can contact the DTS service desk to make an enquiry, simply log a ticket via the self service portal.

-- Contact your DTS Business Partner for advice if the technology has not already been approved.
+- Contact your DTS Business Relationship Manager for advice if the technology has not already been approved.
 They can assist you in making a request and completing the necessary paperwork.

 - Ascertain what technical support is available, if any.
 The university provides defined levels of support, this is limited for third-party technologies and third-party Blackboard integrations.